ejparnell/git-teams-workflow-notes/README.md

 SME
 Front end React SME - the team goes to for React questions Back end Express/MongoDB SME - the team goes to for Express/MongoDB questions

+Kanban board - is just a place to org your tickets, who is working on what, and what stage